mattthughes/Last-Trophy/README.md

 - Fixed an error where the trophies were not appearing, after completing the migrations for the model changes this fixed this issue.
 - Fixed Slug field error by renaming the slug field to include a slug field and not a char field which fixed this issue.
 - Fixed view error by first seperating the category and genre model into the trophy hunter app, I did this so I could reference the game model to link the game to the category.
 After this in the category view I imported the trophy hunter model and in particular the categories model so I could reference the model and then created the view.
 There was an issue with the url to fix this I added the url to the project and created the url within the category app which fixed the view error.
+- Fixed migrations database model bugs where a field already existed to fix this I deleted the existing migrations and created the database model again.

 ## Deployment